PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 split-fallback results.
 Update their existing surrounding contracts and the bounded-store inventory, validate, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Unconditional very-late reconciliation implementation

+The two unconditional very-late results now use stable `shape_reconciliation.primary.very_late_*` records.
+Their calls remain unconditional and between the same predecessor/successor assignments.
+Only the unconsumed local destinations changed; no defaults existed at these boundaries.
+The bounded store now covers 47 phase IDs.

+Validation completed sequentially under core-only `uv`:

+- direct boundary, terminal, very-late, and store contracts:
+  `90 passed in 2.77s`;
+- broader affected contracts: `171 passed in 4.32s`;
+- lowerer architecture contracts: `258 passed in 18.11s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+No real-model conversion was required.
+After committing and pushing, the four remaining unconsumed static-shape observations are guarded shared-late, late-binary repair, late-binary recovery, and post-split fallback boundaries.
+Classify the two binary-related boundaries together first; keep shared-late and post-split separate.
+Never create, update, or reopen a pull request.